Skip to content

 """

-In a simple tubular geometry, the face area would be equal to the
+In a simple tubular geometry, the face area equals the outer diameter

 """